Monitor GitLab Runner usage

 pprof

-endpoints will be available via an embedded HTTP server on /debug/pprof/
+endpoints are available through an embedded HTTP server on /debug/pprof/

 path.